ratiksingha/ratiksingha/README.md

 <h3> 🧑 I'm a Programmer, Developer, and Baller!!</h3>

-- 🔭 I’m currently working on [Infosys]
+- 🔭 I’m a Senior System  Engineer at @Infosys

 - 🌱 I’m currently learning **Everything 🤣**